 “In the age of imitation, many outwardly follow along with things and inwardly fail to clarify their minds.
 Even if they do great works, they are not ultimate.
 In general, it is the baseness and vulgarity of the people with whom they associate that makes them that way.

 It is like the case of insects: if they gather on an ox, they do not fly more than a few paces; but if they stick to a swift horse, they can chase the wind and pursue the sun, simply because of the superiority of what they cleave to.
-So students should always chose carefully where they will stay, and always go with good people.
+So students should always choose carefully where they will stay and always go with good people.
 Then eventually they can cut off error and bias, approach balance and right and hear true words.” – Zen Lessons, The Art of Leadership

 Extraordinary.
 I could not agree more.
 History is full of examples of our ‘age of imitation’.
 Humanities trail through history reflects how we imitate what we think is ‘ultimate’.
 Dictionaries define ‘ultimate’ as ‘the best or most extreme of its kind’.

 Our society has chosen to ‘fly only a few paces’.
 Look at our history of warring.
 And yes, we are the ‘most extreme of our kind’ and the ‘best’ of our kind.
 However, given our history, the majority of us do not ‘approach balance and right and hear true words’.
 We are still warring on every continent.
-Sickness and disease runs rampant.
+Sickness and disease run rampant.
 We majority have chosen to imitate a part of history that benefits only a few.
 And the ‘benefits’ are mostly unsustainable.
 We cling to a history which teaches ‘error and bias’.
 Inequality is everywhere.
-Poor choices which denies our true ‘ultimate’ human nature.
+Poor choices that deny our true ‘ultimate’ human nature.

 “Self-knowledge is all-encompassing.
 What is learned on one scale of experience can be applied to all scales.
 It is the highest form of knowledge, surpassing all other knowledge.
 Self-knowledge is also timeless, which means that what is gained in one era, benefits all subsequent generations.”